WiX-Toolset-Pills-15mg/Commit-Custom-Action/README.md

 - [doc/logs](doc/logs)
 - Sometimes a quick look into the log files may be useful, but running the installer each time is cumbersome.
 I generated the log files for what I thought are the meaningful scenarios and I placed them into this directory.
 Have a look when needed.

+## Suggestions

+Any suggestion or opinion is appreciated.
+Please, feel free to add a [GitHub Issue](https://github.com/WiX-Toolset-Pills-15mg/Commit-Custom-Action/issues/new?assignees=&labels=&template=feature_request.md&title=).

 ## Donations

 > If you like my work and want to support me, you can buy me a coffee: